Why Commercial Open Source Is Not a Trust Model

 Open source improves the potential for trust.
 It does not create trust.

-So let's be clear at the start:
+So let us be clear at the start:

 Open source is good.
 Open source is valuable.
 Open source is necessary.

-But it is not, by itself, a trust model, and increasingly, it is used as a marketing tool in situations where it does not reduce the trust a user must place in a company.
+But it is not, by itself, a trust model.
+Increasingly it is used as a marketing tool in situations where it does not reduce the trust a user must place in a company at all.
+That misuse, in corporate, privacy-focused services that wave open source as a banner, is the focus of this article.

 What People Think "Open Source" Means